jthet/application-repository/fill-mask/README.md

 The `job.json` defines the jobs definition to be submitted to the HPC cluster through a client.

-The `job.json` file takes in two arguments; the sentance with the masked word and the number of outputs.
+The `job.json` file takes in two required arguments; the sentance with the masked word and the number of outputs.
+    Optionally, a third argument denoting the model top be used.
+If the argument is ommited, the default model is "distilroberta-base".

 For example, the following arguments:
 ```